alcantarar/dryft/MATLAB/README.md

 # `dryft` port for MATLAB
 #### Created by [Ryan Alcantara](https://alcantarar.github.io)
-While `dryft` is a python package, I've ported it to MATLAB because many biomechanical researchers only know how to use MATLAB :disappointed:.
+While `dryft` is a Python package, I've ported it to MATLAB because many biomechanical researchers only know how to use MATLAB :disappointed:.
 Here is a quick overview of how to use the `dryft` MATLAB code.
 Open an [issue](https://github.com/alcantarar/dryft/issues) if there are problems or better yet, contribute code via a [pull requests](https://github.com/alcantarar/dryft/pulls) to improve this MATLAB version!